Introduction to Sociology: Diversity, Justice and the Sociological Imagination (3)

 Social Psychology (3)

-An analysis of the influence of social groups on individual behavior, with special attention to recent research regarding public opinion, propaganda, integroup relations, leadership, and group dynamics.
+An analysis of the influence of social groups on individual behavior, with special attention to recent research regarding public opinion, propaganda, intergroup relations, conformity, aggression, prejudice, attraction, leadership, and group dynamics.

 Crowd and Mass Behavior (3)